NHSDigital/nhs-notify-web-template-management/local/README.md

 At first the application may take a few seconds to warm up.
 After the app has warmed up it's usually just as fast as running the application natively.

-If you install a new `npm` package in either webapp then you'll need to rebuild the docker images.
+If you install a new `npm` package in either web application then you'll need to rebuild the docker images.

 ## Requirements